Coronavirus – Keeping your business working

 - stay home whenever possible, including working and studying from home whenever it is possible to do so

-- reduce to essential travel only, and practice social distancing if you need to use public transport
+- practice physical distancing if you need to use public transport

-As a result of this advice, businesses will need to change day-to-day practices to ensure front and back of house operations embrace social distancing principles.
-Some businesses will be able to accommodate social distancing but others will not which will be determined by the adaptability of each business’ environment to social distancing requirements rather than the type of business.
+As a result of this advice, businesses will need to change day-to-day practices to ensure front and back of house operations embrace physical distancing principles.
+Some businesses will be able to accommodate physical distancing but others will not which will be determined by the adaptability of each business’ environment to physical distancing requirements rather than the type of business.